-- A base IPL-able VM system (at SLU 0000) which contains all the IBM installation execs and programs. - SLU=Service Level Update - A subtle reminder that this is the IIS, NOT: your system. - "hh:mm:ss z/VM V5 R2.0 SERVICE LEVEL 0000 (64-BIT)" - Used to provide a stable, tested system from which one can run the installation procedures which were installed thereon by IBM and DDRed to tape for you as the IIS. - Plain and simple: a Starter System
+- A base IPL-able VM system (at SLU 0000) which contains all the IBM installation execs and programs. - SLU=Service Level Update - A subtle reminder that this is the IIS, NOT: your system. - "hh:mm:ss z/VM V5 R3.0 SERVICE LEVEL 0000 (64-BIT)" - Used to provide a stable, tested system from which one can run the installation procedures which were installed thereon by IBM and DDRed to tape for you as the IIS. - Plain and simple: a Starter System

-Chapter 2: First-Level Installation Method
+"Guide for Automated Installation and Service" Chapter 2: First-Level Installation Method